liske/needrestart/README.md

 after any package installation/upgrades.

 *needrestart* should work on GNU/Linux.
-It has limited functionality on GNU/kFreeBSD since /proc/<pid>/maps does not show removed file links.
+It has limited functionality on GNU/kFreeBSD since `/proc/<pid>/maps` does not show removed file links.

-restarting services
+Restarting Services
 -------------------

 *needrestart* supports but does not require systemd (available since v0.6).